kongondo/FieldtypeRuntimeMarkup/README.md

 ### How to access the value of RuntimeMarkup in the frontend

+**Please note that this is only available when you use the paste PHP code option.**

 Access the field on this page like any other field.

 ```php